What is Surple?

 You can edit a sites baseline temperature from the Sites page.

 We use degree days on the Degree Days page to run regressions that inform you whether or not you are regulating temperature in your building effectively.

 How can I compare the energy consumption of two of my sites?

-You can easily compare the energy consumption of two sites from the Consumption page.
+You can easily compare the energy consumption of two sites from the Analytics page.

 Select the first site and period over which you want to compare from the Graph Controls panel and press update.